hbctraining/scRNA-seq/lessons/02_SC_quality_control-setup.md

 - `ctrl_raw_feature_bc_matrix`
 - `stim_raw_feature_bc_matrix`

-We can specify these samples in the *input* part for our `for loop`.
-The *variable* we can call anything we would like, just try to make it intuitive.
+We can specify these samples in the *input* part for our `for loop` as elements of a vector using `c()`.
+We are assigning these to a *variable* and we can call that variable anything we would like (try to give it a name that makes sense).
 In this example, we called the *variable* `file`:

 ```r
 # Create each individual Seurat object